A dead tooth can happen to the best of us and it can happen in a variety of ways.

 Does a dead tooth smell?

-A dead tooth certainly can smell, resulting in a foul taste in your mouth or particularly bad breath.
+A dead tooth can smell in some cases, creating a foul taste in your mouth or particularly bad breath.
 However, sometimes the smell develops gradually, so you might not even be aware.
 That's why it's important to pay attention to all of the signs that suggest you may have a dead tooth, like color and pain.

 Will a tooth root come out on its own?

 A dead tooth will eventually fall out on its own, but you absolutely shouldn't wait for this to happen.
-If left untreated, a dead tooth can lead to serious complications and infections, not to mention excruciating pain.
+If left untreated, a dead tooth can lead to serious complications.
+These can include infection and excruciating pain.
 Additionally, it's not guaranteed that when the tooth falls out that the root will come with it.